mahmoudreheem/AltoroMatual/README.md

 *   npm start

 ## Usage
-* User Guide: Refer to the User Guide for detailed information on how to use the Nop Commerce application.
+* User Guide: Refer to the User Guide for detailed information on how to use the ALtoroMatual application.

 ## Contributing
 * We welcome contributions from the community.
-To contribute to Nop Commerce, follow these steps:
+To contribute to ALtoroMatual, follow these steps:

 ## Fork the repository.
 * Create a new branch for your feature or bug fix.
 * Make your changes and submit a pull request.

 ## License
-* Nop Commerce is licensed under the MIT License.
+* ALtoroMatual is licensed under the MIT License.